1 June: UCAT 2020 update

 If your students were due to attend, please take this time to remind them about the many resources available online, such as the UCAS Hub, virtual tours, subject guides, and Unibuddy peer-to-peer support.

-Impact on international applicants
+Impact on EU and international applicants

 - Cambridge Assessment English – C1 Advanced and C2 Proficiency tests